myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-12T01:46:44.425Z
+>
+> Hi @rose.bsky.team @emily.bsky.team

+Is it possible to add deck.blue to atproto.com community projects?
+This is a powerful web client with TweetDeck-like UI :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-11T08:26:18.411Z
 >
 > I'm curious, what are the use cases for integrating Bluesky and Discord?
 Do you want to display Discord chats in a column on the deck?